-Attachment 6: Evidence of Experience and Credentials for Substance Abuse Treatment Providers and Letters of Commitment/Formal Contractual Agreements
+Attachment 6: Evidence of Experience and Credentials for Substance Abuse Treatment Providers and Letters of Commitment

-SAMHSA believes that existing, experienced, and appropriately credentialed organizations with demonstrated infrastructure and expertise will be the most successful at providing the required services quickly and effectively.
-In order to be considered for funding, applicants must meet three additional requirements related to the provision of services.
+SAMHSA believes that only existing, experienced, and appropriately credentialed organizations with demonstrated infrastructure and expertise will be able to provide required services quickly and effectively.
+Applicants must meet three additional requirements related to the provision of services.